-Situated on the banks of Ganges, Kanpur is the one of the largest City of Uttar Pradesh, and the industrial capital of the state known for its chemical, textile and leather industries.
-Known for its immense human resource, it has also earned a reputation as the eleventh most populous agglomeration in the country.
+Situated on the banks of Ganges, Kanpur is one of the largest cities of Uttar Pradesh, and the industrial capital of the state known for its chemical, textile and leather industries.
+Known for its immense human resource, it has also earned a reputation as the eleventh most populous agglomeration in India.
 Kanpur has established itself in the pages of history, being a part of major dynasties and an important British garrison town until 1947.

 Download Kanpur PDF Guide

 Free .
 Works Offline .
 Share Anywhere

 Ask a question from the travellers who have experience.